ratfink417/zaney-sync/README.md

 # zany-sync
-This is how I keep my nix configurations syncronized with zaneyos (link should go here ).
+This is how I keep my nix configurations syncronized with [zaneyos](https://gitlab.com/Zaney/zaneyos).
 The folder structure is similar to what's in zaneyos

 ![](img/config_tree.png)